semaki2000/PyTeRor/README.md

 norecursedirs = #dirs with files that should not tested.
 Should therefore not be copied in copytree testpaths = #if no arguments in CL, testpaths that should be recursed through to find tests.
 These need to be
 ```
+7. Add a #TODO comment over refactored tests? for renaming
 -------------------------------------------------------------------------------------------